affinitydb/doc/terminology.md

 and java and C++ are under development.

 #Software Components
-The Affinity package contains the following components: the [Affinity](#affinity) kernel library, the [database server](#server) with its online console and documentation, and some [client-side libraries](#client-side-libraries).
+The Affinity package contains the following components: the Affinity [kernel](#kernel) library, the database [server](#server) with its online console and documentation, and some [client-side libraries](#client-side-libraries).

-###Affinity
+###Kernel
-The Affinity library is the core component of the Affinity package.
+The Affinity kernel library is the core component of the Affinity package.
 It provides a comprehensive database engine that proposes a new, powerful, object-friendly [data model](#essential-concepts-data-model), while preserving many of the precious properties of relational database systems, such as a [SQL interface (pathSQL)](#pathsql), ACID transactions, logging and recovery, efficient [page](#page) management and